kvamshiformlops/Capstone-Code-and-comparative-analysis-codes/README.md

 ---

 ## **Model Optimization**
-Sure!
-To update your README with the class imbalance information and how you used scikit-learn, here's a suggested revision:

----

 ## ⚖️ Class Imbalance Handling

 This project addresses class imbalance using **automatically computed class weights** via the `scikit-learn` package.